The members of the non-executive board of the Road Safety Authority (RSA).

 Two years after the tragedy, the Treacy family worked with the RSA in an effort to eliminate drink driving from our roads.
 They featured in a new ‘Crashed Lives’ television road safety campaign with the RSA and fronted the RSA and An Garda Síochána 2016 Christmas and New Year Anti Drink Driving Campaign.
 Gillian has also spoken out on many occasions in the recent past against drink-driving and to advocate on behalf of road safety.

-Donna founded the Irish Road Victims’ Association (IRVA) in 2012 following the sudden death of her 18-year-old son, Darren, in a car crash in March 2006.
+Donna Price founded the Irish Road Victims’ Association (IRVA) in 2012 following the Coroner’s inquest into the sudden death of her 18 year old son Darren in a road crash in March 2006, and is chairperson of the organisation - the national charity for road crash victims in Ireland.

-IRVA provides free information, bereavement counselling and support to victims and their families and assists families at every stage of Garda investigations, inquests and legal proceedings.
+IRVA provides free information and support including bereavement counselling and legal advice to victims and their families and assists families at every stage of Garda investigations, coroner’s inquests and civil and criminal legal proceedings.

-IRVA host an event to mark World Day of Remembrance every year which is attended by 100s of bereaved families, those who have sustained serious injury, and the Emergency services.
+IRVA host an event to mark the UN World Day of Remembrance for Road Victims every year which is attended by hundreds of bereaved families from all around the country.

 Dr. Derek Cawley MMedSc MCh FRCS Orth completed his training as a trauma and orthopaedic surgeon in 2016, progressing from there to pursue specialist spinal surgery training at the Institute de la Colonne Vertebrale, Bordeaux, France 2016-2017 and Royal National Orthopaedic Hospital, London, UK during 2017-2018.
 He now operates as a spine surgeon at the Mater Private Hospital, Dublin.